I can't connect to Magic Online. What's going on?

 - Faulty or incorrectly setup computer and networking hardware can also cause issues.
 If you suspect this might be the source of your problem, you will need to contact the manufacturer of that hardware or a computer repair professional for further assistance.

 - Viruses or Malware on your computer may interfere with Magic Online software and your connection.
-You can get the free anti-virus software Microsoft Security essentials by clicking here.
+You can learn more about Microsoft Defender Antivirus included with Windows computers by clicking here.
 If you suspect that your computer may be infected with a virus or afflicted with malicious programs, please contact a computer repair professional immediately.

 I've tried all of the suggestions I still can't figure out how to fix my connection issues.
 Can you help?